pydicom/pynetdicom/docs/examples/qr_find.rst

 Root Query/Retrieve Information Model - Find* at the ``'PATIENT'`` level.

-The value of the *Query Retrieve Level* determines what SOP Instances are actually transferred, you can find all the possible query level in the following table.
-In this example we are querying for all the avaialable data of a specific Patient, so ``'PATIENT'`` level is the appropriate one.
+The value of the *Query Retrieve Level* determines what SOP Instances are actually transferred, you can find all the possible query level values in the following table.
+In this example we are querying for all the available data of a specific patient, so ``'PATIENT'`` level is the appropriate one.

 +--------------------+--------------------------------------------------------+
 | Query Retrieve     |                                                        |